 You don’t often see a brass sidewalk plate placed by a plumbing firm, but the block of Clay Street between 14th and 15th Street was a prestigious address: the new H. C. Capwell store, built between 1910 and 1912 right behind the site of the new City Hall.
+There are more of these on the 14th Street side.

 William S. Snook was a prominent Oaklander in his time, as recorded in Oakwiki.
 The 1911 directory lists his eldest son Frederick as a plumber, so we can assume that Frederick was the “Son” of the firm.
 The elder Snook died that same year.